 What Kashmir's Looming Water Crisis Means for India-Pakistan Relations

 Nowhere is the relationship between India and Pakistan more contentious than in the disputed region of Jammu and Kashmir.
 Complicating this dispute is the fact that the Indus River Basin, which is critical for the livelihood of nearly three-fourths of Pakistan’s population, flows through Indian-controlled territory.
 The dispute over control of various portions of the Indus River and its tributaries was formally arbitrated by the World Bank and resolved with the Indus Waters Treaty of 1960–to which India and Pakistan are both signatories.
 However, Pakistan has asserted that recent hydroelectric damming projects undertaken by India in Jammu and Kashmir violate the treaty.
-To better understand this issue, NBR spoke with Christopher Snedden.
+To better understand this issue, Mary Hamilton, an intern for the John M. Shalikashvili Chair in National Security Studies and research programs at NBR, interviewed Christopher Snedden.

 What is the Kashmir water crisis?